Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Louisville Schedule Analysis

-- The Cardinals captured their best win of the season on November 26 by registering an 81-70 victory over the Gonzaga Bulldogs, a top 50 team in our computer rankings.
+- The Cardinals' signature victory of the season came against the Gonzaga Bulldogs, a top 50 team (No. 16), according to our computer rankings.
+The Cardinals secured the 81-70 neutral-site win on November 26.

-- The Cardinals have tied for the 10th-most Quadrant 1 victories in the country (one).

-- Louisville has one win over Quadrant 2 teams, tied for the 20th-most in Division 1.

 Louisville 2023-24 Best Wins